PhilipSCA/philanderson-co-uk/john/learning/chemistry.md

 - strong but malleable
 - good heat and electricity conductors
 - high melting & boiling points
+- hard & shiny
+- solids at room temp.
+- Magnetic - iron, cobalt and nickel only

 Non-metals - found in right and top, have more electrons on outer shell, react and gain or share electrons and become negative.